Ötztal Alps crossing with Wildspitze (3,774m)

 • possible parking fee

-Day 3: Via the exposed Deloretteweg to the Kesselwandferner and the Fluchtkogel (3,500 m), in good conditions crossing the summit to the Vernagthütte (2,755 m).
+Day 3: Via the exposed Deloretteweg to the Kesselwandferner and the Fluchtkogel (3,500 m).
+Descent to the Vernagthütte (2,755 m).

-Day 4: Over scree, rock and ice to the Brochkogeljoch and first over glaciers and finally over the rocky summit ridge in easy climbing to the highest mountain in Tyrol, the Ötztaler Wildspitze (3,774 m), descent to the Breslauerhütte (2,844 m) and on to Vent.
+Day 4: Over scree, rock and ice to the Brochkogeljoch and first over glaciers and finally over the rocky summit ridge in easy climbing to the highest mountain in Tyrol, the Ötztaler Wildspitze (3,774 m), descent to Vent.

 Note on program changes: